Quentin2006/3dGameEngine/README.md

 Obj importing was a lot simpler than I thought, only took me ~ an hour implement.
 One issue I'm running into is my winding.
 It was all sorts of screwed up.
 I had to change to CW winding the obj file.
-Now I need to swap the culling function so where not seeing the backside of any object.
+I fixed this by swapping the v1 and v2 loading order in the obj loader.
+The preformance is fine for now.

 ### 🔜 Week 6 hopes

-- Fix the odd winding bug
-- Add parallel processing?
+- Add textures
 - Clean up some code